BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Senior**

-  I am the only allowed to SSH into the **Corporate Server** for obvious reasons.
+  I am the only one allowed to ``ssh`` into the **Corporate Server**, for obvious reasons.

 **Junior**

-  Why do you need to SSH in the first place?
-Couldn't it be done without SSH?
+  Why do you need to ``ssh`` in the first place?
+Couldn't it be done without ``ssh``?

 **Senior**

-  Actually it could be done with a promising new tool I've just found...
+  Actually, it could be done with a promising new tool I've just found...
-  Kapow!
+  *Kapow!*

-  Is a tool that allows you to publish scripts as HTTP services.
+  Is a tool that allows you to publish scripts as ``HTTP`` services.
 If we use it here we can give them the ability to do the backup whenever they want.

 **Junior**

   Sounds like less work for me.
-I like it.
+I like it!

 **Senior**

-  Ok then, let's try on your laptop first.
+  OK then, let's it try on your laptop first.

-  First of all you have to follow the `installation instructions </the_project/install_and_configure>`_.
+  First of all, you have to follow the
+  `installation instructions </the_project/install_and_configure>`_.

 **Junior**